 Fitness apps development, the lean approach

 Your first instinct in design might be to take a shortcut and leap headfirst into creating a fitness app that’s ready for the market.
 Why not, right?
 Well, according to CB Insights, 42% of startups fail because they haven’t addressed a market need.

 Your first goal is not to design a flashy new workout app ready for gyms, trainers, and at-home fitness buffs to pay for.
 Your first goal should be to validate your idea and build a proof of concept.
 There are many ways to accomplish this, but they all have one element in common: we need to engage the end-users.
 Right from the start, i.e. even before we decide what we want to build and how we want to do it.
 It is them, the end-users, who will tell us which of their problems we can solve.

 Then, we develop a fitness app prototype that reflects the critical problems identified – and it’s essential to do it as quickly and cheaply as possible.
 It will allow us to validate our proposal to answer the users’ problems before building the actual tool.

 So how to actually get started?

-Step 1: Start by validating your idea
+Step 1: Start by validating your idea for a fitness application